GarciaDos/Appdev-MVC-Project/README.md

 Please do enjoy browsing my website!!

-click and open "127.0.0.1:8000" link in the terminal

-The website will now be opened on your main browser

-Please do enjoy browsing my website!!

 ### If you want to find the other github I made, here is the link: https://github.com/GarciaDos/AppDev-MVC

 Please do note that i'm having trouble recreating what I have done on my instructions in my readme, that's why I made this zipped repository instead